dltj/dltj-blog/content/2006-04-10-why-fedora-because-you-dont-need-fedora.md

 - Fedora Repository
 comments:
 - id: 49
-  author: "&tau;&epsilon;&chi;&nu;&omicron;&sigma;&omicron;&phi;&iota;&alpha; &raquo;
-    The Jester&#8217;s Case for Fedora"
+  author: '&tau;&epsilon;&chi;&nu;&omicron;&sigma;&omicron;&phi;&iota;&alpha; &raquo; The Jester&#8217;s Case for Fedora'
   author_email: ''
   author_url: http://www.lackoftalent.org/michael/blog/2006/05/02/the-jesters-case-for-fedora/
-  date: '2006-05-02 16:54:13 -0400'
+  date: 2006-05-02 16:54:13 -0400
-  date_gmt: '2006-05-02 21:54:13 -0400'
+  date_gmt: 2006-05-02 21:54:13 -0400
-  content: "[...]
+  content: '[...]
 An advantage of using the Fedora system, as outlined in Why Fedora?
 Because You Don&#8217;t Need Fedora, is that due to modular design and adherence to more or less open standards, one is not necessarily wedded to Fedora for the foreseeable future.
 Items in a Fedora repository are serialized as XML objects, either in the Fedora-METS or FOXML format.
 While some of this information is copied into a relational database system and an RDF triplestore for speed and convenience, it is all intact within the serialized XML objects which reside in a predictable directory hierarchy on the local filesystem.
-There are at least two advantages to this design: [...]"
+There are at least two advantages to this design: [...]'
 - id: 77
-  author: Fedora, Objects, Datastreams, Filesystems, and a Correction in Disruptive
-    Library Technology Jester
+  author: Fedora, Objects, Datastreams, Filesystems, and a Correction in Disruptive Library Technology Jester
   author_email: ''
   author_url: http://dltj.org/2006/05/preservation-in-fedora-revisited/
-  date: '2006-05-14 16:02:27 -0400'
+  date: 2006-05-14 16:02:27 -0400
-  date_gmt: '2006-05-14 21:02:27 -0400'
+  date_gmt: 2006-05-14 21:02:27 -0400
-  content: "[...]
-In an earlier post, I extolled the virtues of Fedora as an ideal
-    candidate for digital preservation because &#8220;[a]ll of the metadata (descriptive, preservation, and relationship to other objects) and managed datastreams that make up a digital object are &#8217;serialized&#8217; to a single XML file on a file system.&#8221; Well, as I found out last week, it isn&#8217;t quite that straight forward. &#182; [...]"
+  content: '[...]
+In an earlier post, I extolled the virtues of Fedora as an ideal candidate for digital preservation because &#8220;[a]ll of the metadata (descriptive, preservation, and relationship to other objects) and managed datastreams that make up a digital object are &#8217;serialized&#8217; to a single XML file on a file system.&#8221; Well, as I found out last week, it isn&#8217;t quite that straight forward. &#182; [...]'
 ---
 I'm often asked "Why is OhioLINK using FEDORA?"
 (Just to eliminate any confusion at the start, I'm referring to the {{ robustlink(href="http://fedora.info/", versiondate="2006-04-10", title="Fedora", anchor="FEDORA Digital Object Repository") }}, a project of Cornell's computer science department and the University of Virginia Libraries, and not the Linux operating system distribution by Redhat.)
 There are many reasons, but I was reminded of one recently while reading through the {{ robustlink(href="http://web.archive.org/web/20140328025312/http://fedora.info/download/2.1.1/userdocs/distribution/migration.html", versiondate="2006-04-10", title="Fedora Upgrade and Migration Guide", anchor="migration documentation") }} for the 2.1.1 release that came out today.